-- Hot mix – A combination of approximately 95 percent stone, sand or gravel bound together by asphalt cement, hot mix is heated and poured at 300°F.
+- Hot mix – A combination of approximately 95% stone, sand, or gravel bound together by asphalt cement, hot mix is heated and poured at 300 °F.

 - Warm mix – Because it is mixed and shipped at lower temperatures, warm mix does not cool as fast as hot mix.
 It includes emulsions that make it easier to pour and spread.

 - Cold mix – This formula doesn’t require heat and is the most affordable asphalt mix.
-It is used to repair potholes and pavement cracks.
+Cold mix is used to repair potholes and pavement cracks.

 - Cut-back – A combination of asphalt cement and petroleum solvent, cut-back asphalt is used for its decreased viscosity, or thickness.
 It contains volatile chemicals and is restricted in many areas.